bahim22/work/Docs2/AplusDoc.md

 ### Windows naming

-- W10 naming is designed for LANs and when installed you give the PC a Windows name
+- Windows naming is designed for LANs and when installed you give the PC a Windows name
-- all W10 systems will be members of a domain or workgroup
+- all Windows systems will be members of a domain or workgroup
-- homegroups are more secure and automated organization (still a type of workgroup)
+- `homegroups` are more secure and automated organization (still a type of workgroup)
-  - workgroup is basic type of networking organiztion used as an organizational tool w/ no security or central admin
+  - `workgroup` is basic type of networking organiztion used as an organizational tool w/ no security or central admin
-  - domain is org group (type used today is Active Directory domain) that provides central admin and has ability to disperse security and net info to other PC's at one time
+  - `domain` is an organizational group (type used today is Active Directory domain) that provides central admin and has ability to disperse security and network info to other PC's at one time

 ___

 ### Displays

  1. Types
     1. backlight systems
        1. _CCFL_: cold cathode flourescent light - older, uses daylight specter flourescent tube and inverter for power
        2. _LED_: light emitting diodes - doesn't use inverter and uses strips of LEDs
           1. LCD blocks areas of backlight to create images
           2. LEDs generate light themselves and consumes less power
           3. Plasma: made of small cells of ionized gas (good contrast ratio)
+    2. _CRT_: cathode ray tube
-      2. _LCD_: requires backlight sys; uses liquid crystal displays
+    3. _LCD_: requires backlight sys; uses liquid crystal displays
        1. frequent in laptops
-      3. _OLED_: organic light emitting diode - thinner/lighter; made of a layer of organic compound between 2 light-emitting electrods
+    4. _OLED_: organic light emitting diode - thinner/lighter; made of a layer of organic compound between 2 light-emitting electrods
        1. common in handheld devices
-      4. _CRT_: cathode ray tube

 ## Shell(DOS)